narbais/Aldaketa/content/yyy/contact.md

 ---
-title: Qui somme nous ?
+title: Contact1
-description: We'd love to hear from you
+description: We'd love to hear from you boom
-valeur:
-    - Proximité
-    - Opérationnalité
-    - Vision stratégique
-methodologie:
-type: page
+type: yyy
 menu:
   main: {}